-AP Art: Drawing PF

-Prerequisite: Teacher Recommendation

-The purpose of this course is to give advanced students the opportunity to develop quality, concentration, discipline and breadth in drawing.

-AP Studio Art: 2-D Design or Drawing PF

-Prerequisite: Meet Honors Criteria,

-Teacher Recommendation.

-This Advanced Placement course is intended to address a very broad interpretation of two-dimensional (2-D) design issues.
+AP Art: Drawing PF Course No.: 0104300Credit: 1.0\\Prerequisite: Teacher RecommendationThe purpose of this course is to give advancedstudents the opportunity to develop quality,concentration, discipline and breadth in drawing.Students are expected to take a final AP exam.
+AP Studio Art: 2-D Design or Drawing PF Course No.: 109350 Credit: 1.0\\ Prerequisite: Meet Honors Criteria, Teacher Recommendation.
+This Advanced Placement course is intended to address a very broad interpretation of twodimensional (2-D) design issues.
 This type of design involves purposeful decision-making about how to use the elements and principles of art in an integrative way.
 The course is for the advanced student who wishes to seek AP credit through submitting a portfolio of work for consideration by the College Board.
 Students are expected to take a final AP exam.